 Mate: “Must be that time of the year!”

 Ever participated in something like that above?
-We are so consumed by the concept of being time poor that when we catch up or chat to our friends or family the conversation lacks substance.
-Be an active listener, and respond to them with questions and statements that provoke thought and not the same, used, responses we often use.
-You’ll both be better for it.
+We are so consumed by the concept of being time poor that when we catch up or chat to our friends or family, the conversation lacks substance.
+Be an active listener, and respond to them with questions and statements that provoke thought.
+Try to avoid the same, used, responses we often use.

 #2 Be Prepared For Emotion